dssg/match.edu/README.md

 # Under-match Prediction: Equal Access to Quality College
 This is a [Data Science for Social Good](www.dssg.io) project to identify high school students who are likely to **undermatch**, that is, students who have high academic potential but poor college outcome.

-This repository contains some of the models we used.
+This public repository contains **a few** of the models and error metrics we used, as well as simulated data with which one can run our code.
+This repository contains no working data processing procedures because the actual student data are private.

 ## The problems
 Under-match has two facets.